openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 :ref:`Object Literal of Class Type`), or an anonymous class created for the inferred interface type (see :ref:`Object Literal of Interface Type`).

-A compile-time error occurs if the type of an object literal cannot be inferred from the context, or the inferred type is not a class or an interface type.
+A compile-time error occurs if:

+-  The type of an object literal cannot be inferred from the context; or
+-  The inferred type is not a class or an interface type.

 .. index::
    object literal